contributte/di/.docs/README.md

             paths: [%appDir%/model/services]
 ```

-> It maybe looks familiar to you.
-You're right idea comes from [Symfony 3.3](http://symfony.com/doc/current/service_container/3.3-di-changes.html#the-new-default-services-yml-file).
+> It may look familiar to you.
+You're right, the idea comes from [Symfony 3.3](http://symfony.com/doc/current/service_container/3.3-di-changes.html#the-new-default-services-yml-file).

-That's all, `ResourceExtension` will try to register all non-abstract instantiable classes to container.
+That's all, the `ResourceExtension` will try to register all non-abstract instantiable classes to the container.

 ### Resources